NVIDIA-Merlin/HugeCTR/docs/hugectr_user_guide.md

 } Data;
 ```
 ### Parquet Data Format
 Parquet is a column-oriented data format of Apache Hadoop ecosystem, which is free and open-source.
 To reduce the file sizes, it supports compression and encoding.
-For more information, check out (its official documentation)[https://parquet.apache.org/documentation/latest/].
+For more information, check out [its official documentation](https://parquet.apache.org/documentation/latest/).

 Fig. 7 (c)  shows an example Parquet dataset in terms of HugeCTR.
 Currently nested column types are not supported in HugeCTR Parquet data loader.
 Any missing values in a column are not allowed.
 Like `Norm` format, the label and dense feature columns should be in float format.
 Slot feature columns are expected to be in Int64 format.
 The data columns inside Parquet file can be arranged in any order.
 A separate metadata file, named `_metadata.json` is required by HugeCTR to get required information on number of rows in each parquet file and column index mapping for each of label, dense (numerical) and slot (categorical) features.
 The example is shown below:
 ```